 See the 8 different motor milestones baby should be reaching by 12 months old.
 There is a clip of each milestone so you can see the different motor milestones for baby.
-To see more milestones and videos visit our 10 to 12 months age page.
+To see more milestones and videos visit our 10-12 month page.

 As always, our content is validated with American Academy of Pediatrics findings and reviewed by pediatric therapists.

 By 12 months, baby should be reaching the following motor milestones:

 - Releases objects into a container with a large opening